 Despite acknowledging that many tribal members are wonderful people, Laymon criticized non-tribal employees who have allegedly demanded cash payments from him to move trees and hay on his property.

-"The people working for are white, and they're not good people.
+"The people working for [the tribe] are white, and they're not good people.
 They're scum,” Laymon alleged.
 “And I can tell you right now, they would say you pay me money, or you don't get to move your trees off your property, you pay me cash, or you don't get to move the hay off your property."

 Laymon recounted seeking legal recourse but being told he had no standing in tribal court.
 He is concerned that granting the tribe control of roads will allow them to further extort money from him.